-Transistor Design For Newbies
+Transistor Circuit Design For Newbies

-Transistors are important electronic devices that find use in a wide range of applications.
+BJTs are important electronic devices that find use in a wide range of applications.
 Learn how to design circuits with them.

 Principle of Operation